Australasian Journal of Philosophy

 6. Second referee evaluation;

-8. Final decision by the Editor, and communication of verdict to author.
+8. Decision by the Editor, and communication of verdict to author.

 The journal supplies guidance to referees that may also be of interest to authors.